mapeditor/tiled/_posts/2024-06-26-tiled-1-11-released.md

 ### Noteworthy Bugfixes

 The way maps are reloaded when they are changed externally was rewritten to fix issues with reloading maps in the context of worlds.
-Also, loaded maps and tilesets, which are currently not opened for editing, are now also reloaded when they change on disk.
+Also, loaded maps and tilesets which are currently not opened for editing, are now also reloaded when they change on disk.

 With the "Resolve object types and properties" [export option](https://doc.mapeditor.org/en/stable/manual/preferences/#export-options) enabled, members of custom classes used as properties are now also exported with their default values.